 These are big questions, but they are the kinds of questions you will begin to think about as you embark upon your college experience.

-We encourage students to embrace the LEP as an opportunity to learn about themselves, explore new interests and look for yet unidentified abilities.
-Core skills are developed in the Tier 1 courses.
-These skills are applied in Tier 2 courses as students explore the breadth and diversity of the university.
-The Tier 3 (capstone) course is a chance to step back and connect all that one has learned.
+We encourage students to embrace the LEP as an opportunity to learn about themselves, explore new interests, and look for yet unidentified abilities.
+Core skills are developed in the Foundations courses.
+These skills are applied in the Explorations courses as students explore the breadth and diversity of the university.

-The LEP is sequential, based on building blocks known as Tier 1, Tier 2 and Tier 3.
+The LEP is sequential, based on building blocks known as Foundations and Explorations.
 Here's how it works:

 Academic expectations are different in college than they are in high school.
-Tier 1 builds a college-level foundation so that you have the skills you need to succeed in your university courses.
-In your Tier 1 courses, you'll strengthen your quantitative and literacy skills -- skills you will need in any career you choose to pursue.
+Foundations build a college-level groundwork so that you have the skills you need to succeed in your university courses.
+In your Foundation courses, you'll strengthen your quantitative and literacy skills -- skills you will need in any career you choose to pursue.

-Areas of knowledge prepare students for active citizenry and serve as the basis for lifelong learning.
-Tier 2 courses continue to develop and reinforce the skills introduced in Tier 1.
+Areas of knowledge prepare students for the active citizenry and serve as the basis for lifelong learning.
+Explorations continue to develop and reinforce the skills introduced in Foundations.